 The Center for Academic Excellence (CAE) is an Academic Senate professional development initiative that strives to enhance pedagogy and student support through innovation and collaboration to increase student success, both inside and outside the classroom.
 CAE professional development activities, workshops, and forums are open to all CSM faculty, staff, and administrators.
-The Center is staffed by the Professional Development Coordinator and Instructional Technologist.
 More information can be found at the Center for Academic Excellence website.

 In addition, the CAE is used for Academic Senate, committee, and department meetings.
-To reserve the center, please contact Magda Mercado.

 Flex credit will be given for presenters and attendees following established guidelines.
-The 2021-2022 Flex Obligation Form can be found on the District Academic Senate website.
+The 2023-2024 Flex Obligation Form can be found on the District Academic Senate website.